 Actual superhero or not, cinnamon deserves the sort of praise reserved for a character portrayed by a Hemsworth—just one teaspoon is equal to the antioxidizing power of a half cup of blueberries.
 It's got a host of other health benefits, too, from memory retention to antidiabetic effects and heart support, that, if we're really going to run with the comic analogy here, truly make it the hammer-wielding spice of its category.

-Aside from having more antioxidants than a handful of blueberries, in a recent study, cinnamon proved to be more of an antioxidant powerhouse than 25 other spices like garlic and oregano.
+Aside from having more antioxidants than a handful of blueberries, a study proved cinnamon to be more of an antioxidant powerhouse than 25 other spices like garlic and oregano.
 In fact, it's so successful at preventing oxidization that it can be used as a method of food preservation.

 Experiencing some post-gym soreness?
 Try adding a little cinnamon to your protein shake.
 In a study of 60 women aged 13 to 25, cinnamon was proven to significantly reduce muscle pain in the participants.
 Cinnamon also has the ability to reduce inflammation in the central nervous system, which brings us to our next point…

-An extract of cinnamon called CEppt significantly reduces the number of toxins in the neural cells and improves cognitive performance, even reducing symptoms of and future proneness to Alzheimer's disease.
+An extract of cinnamon called CEppt significantly reduces the number of toxins in the neural cells and improves cognitive performance, and has even been shown in a study to reduce symptoms of and future proneness to Alzheimer's disease.
 Ground cinnamon has also been found to counteract symptoms of Parkinson's disease due in part to the protective nature of sodium benzoate, which is what digested cinnamon metabolizes into.